Dedzsinator/pyHMSSQL/README.md

 -- SUM function
 query SELECT SUM(age) FROM customers ✅

+-- Test WHERE with aggregate
+query SELECT COUNT(*) FROM employees WHERE salary > 70000 ✅

+-- Test GCD with WHERE
+query SELECT GCD(salary) FROM employees WHERE dept_id = 1 ✅

+-- Test RAND with WHERE
+query SELECT RAND(2) FROM employees WHERE dept_id = 2 -- Check i dont thing this is correct

+-- Get 5 random records
+query SELECT RAND(5) FROM employees

+-- Get average of 10 random values between 1 and 100
+query SELECT RAND(10,1,100) FROM dual

+-- Calculate the GCD of all values in the salary column query SELECT GCD(salary) FROM employees ✅

 -- TOP N query
 query SELECT TOP 2 * FROM customers ORDER BY age DESC ~

+-- Test TOP with aggregate
+SELECT TOP 5 AVG(salary) FROM employees WHERE department = 'Engineering'

+-- Test LIMIT with aggregate
+SELECT SUM(salary) FROM employees WHERE hire_date > '2020-01-01' LIMIT 10

 ---